 Bestselling Author, (A.K.A Lemony Snicket)

 Daniel Handler is the author of the novels The Basic Eight, Watch Your Mouth, Adverbs and, most recently, the Michael J. Printz Honor-winning Why We Broke Up, a collaboration with award winning illustrator Maira Kalman.
 He also worked with Kalman on the book Girls Standing on Lawns and Hurry Up and Wait (May 2015).
 Under the name Lemony Snicket he has written the best-selling books series All The Wrong Questions as well as A Series of Unfortunate Events, which has sold more than 60 million copies and was the basis of a feature film.
-Snicket is also the creator of several picture books, including his latest, The Dark, illustrated by Jon Klassen.
+Snicket is also the creator of several picture books, including the Charlotte Zolotow Award-winning The Dark, illustrated by Jon Klassen.
 His newest picture book is 29 Myths on the Swinster Pharmacy illustrated by Lisa Brown.

 Born and raised in San Francisco, Handler attended Wesleyan University and returned to his hometown after graduating.
 He co-founded the magazine American Chickens! with illustrator Lisa Brown (with whom he soon became smitten), and they moved to New York City, where Handler eventually sold his first novel after working as a book and film critic for several newspapers.
 He continued to write, and he and his wife returned to San Francisco, where they now live with their son.